Home

 Grade Point Averages

-ARTICLE 27 - (1) Students’ semester Grade Point Averages and Cumulative Grade Point Averages are calculated at the end of each semester and their success status is determined.
+(1) Students’ semester Grade Point Averages and Cumulative Grade Point Averages are calculated at the end of each semester and their success status is determined.

-(2) The total credit points obtained from a course are calculated by multiplying the credit value of the course and the coefficient corresponding to the letter grade received from the course at the end of the semester.
+(2) The total credit points obtained from a course are calculated by multiplying the credit value of the course by the coefficient corresponding to the letter grade received from the course at the end of the semester.

-(3) Semester Grade Point Average is calculated by dividing the total credit points obtained from all the courses in which the student is registered in the semester concerned by the total of the credit values of those courses.
+(3) Semester Grade Point Average is calculated by dividing the total credit points obtained from all the courses in which the student is registered for in the semester concerned by the total of the credit values of those courses.

 (4) Cumulative Grade Point Average is calculated by dividing the total credit points obtained from all the courses the student has taken up to that time, including the semester concerned, by the total of the credit values of those courses.

 (5) Grade Point Averages obtained from the calculations are expressed by rounding the values after comma.
-In rounding numbers, the second digit after comma is not changed if the third digit is smaller than
+In rounding numbers, the second digit after comma is not changed if the third digit is smaller than 5, but it is increased by 1 if the third digit is 5 or greater.

 Successful students

-a) Students whose Semester Grade Point Averages are 3,50 – 4,00 are qualified as High Honors, and the ones whose Semester Grade Point Averages are 3,00 – 3,49 are qualified as Honors students providing that they are within their maximum period of study and they have taken at least three credit courses in the semester concerned..
-Students who fulfill the Grade Point requirement but who fail to fulfill the requirement for three credit courses are qualified as
+a) Students whose Semester Grade Point Averages are 3,50 – 4,00 are qualified as High Honors, and the ones whose Semester Grade Point Averages are 3,00 – 3,49 are qualified as Honors students providing that they are within their maximum period of study and they have taken at least three credit courses in the semester concerned.
+Students who fulfill the Grade Point requirement but who fail to fulfill the requirement for three credit courses are qualified as Satisfactory students.

 (2) Students whose Cumulative and Semester Grade Point Averages are at least 2,00 but who have obtained a failing grade from a course in the semester concerned are qualified as Sufficient students.